 Unlike other fish, salmon and trout are very fragile.
 Even though they may swim away, the mortality rate is very high on released salmon and trout.
 In addition, our fishery is a “put and take” fishery.
 Excluding some naturally reproducing salmon from the northern part of Michigan, the fish we catch were planted for the purpose of being caught.

 If you want to, yes.
-We are much more efficient at it than you but if you want to learn we will gladly show you.
+While we are much more efficient at it than you, we will be glad to instruct if you want to learn.

 Mostly sports and tackle shops, the same places that you might.
 We are Pro-Staff for a couple quality manufacturers so those specific items come straight from the factory.